 Note that this technique is different from what some physicians are calling the "fusion" method of MRI-targeted prostate biopsy where they overlay a previously done prostate MRI with real-time ultrasound data, thanks to some sophisticated software.
-While this fusion procedure is convenient for a urologist to perform in his or her office, Hardman points out that the error in the resolution of this method is around 3-4 mm, which is close to the size some tumors can be.
+While this fusion procedure is convenient for a urologist to perform in his or her office, Kaufman points out that the error in the resolution of this method is around 3-4 mm, which is close to the size some tumors can be.

 University of Utah urologists Will Lowrance, MD, MPH, and Chris Dechet, MD, lobbied the hospital and the radiology department to invest in the equipment and skills to perform real-time MRI-guided biopsies.
 “We have used prostate MRI in the treatment planning phase of managing prostate cancer for many years,” explains Lowrance.
 “Because of the high quality of our prostate MR images, it is only natural that its use would begin to migrate into the screening/diagnostic phase of prostate cancer.”

 Lowrance and Dechet first thought that they’d use this procedure with only a few patients they were very concerned about where traditional biopsies weren’t revealing cancer – about two or three patients a year.
-In the first year, however, Hardman has performed 43 biopsies in 35 men – about three to four a month.
+In the first year, however, we performed 43 biopsies in 35 men – about three to four a month.

 |Urologists Will Lowrance, MD, MPH (left), and Chris Dechet, MD|